db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Experimental Evaluation

 With \emph{heterogeneous robots} instances, db-LaCAM consistently solves all problems with the lowest runtime.
 Planners db-CBS and db-ECBS achieve only around $60\%$ success, as the optimization component often fails to converge, though the discrete search produces a solution.

 \paragraph{Physical Robots} We demonstrate the safe execution of db-LaCAM trajectories on real robot platforms.
 The real-world experiments are conducted inside a $7 \times 4 \times 2.5\,\si{m^3}$ room equipped with a motion capture system with twelve Optitrack cameras.
 We use Sanity custom drones for flying robots~\cite{woo2025sanity}, and Pololu 3pi+ 2040 differential-drive robots for ground robots.
 Pictures of the deployed platforms are illustrated in~\cref{fig:main} (bottom row).
 In the first scenario, we test the \emph{forest} example with ten flying robots modeled as 3D double integrator dynamics.
 In the second scenario, four ground robots modeled as cars with trailers are tasked to swap their positions.
-Experiments with physical robots are available in the supplemental video.